oils-for-unix/oils/doc/ysh-tour.md

 ### Arrays of Strings: Globs, Brace Expansion, Splicing, and Splitting

-There are four constructs that evaluate to an **list of strings**, rather than a single string.
+There are four constructs that evaluate to a **list of strings**, rather than a single string.

 #### Globs